yo1995/yo1995.github.io/README.md

 ## Changelog

+- 241006: toc: true -> toc on; clean up all tag delimiters
 - 241002: Fixed the post author blog layout downcase href issue
 - 240108: Change all filename to lowercase - some comments and PV will be lost
 - 230808: Disallow GPTBot